mvsoom/thesis/writing/thesis/chapter/gfm/main.typ

 === The triangular pulse model

-The simplest and arguably most succesful polynomial model is the triangular pulse model proposed in #cite(<Alku2002>, form: "prose") which is asserts $u(t)$ piecewise linear in GF ($n=1$ degree polynomial) and $u'(t)$ piecewise constant ($n = 0$ degree polynomial).
+The simplest and arguably most succesful polynomial model is the triangular pulse model proposed in #pcite(<Alku2002>) which is asserts $u(t)$ piecewise linear in GF ($n=1$ degree polynomial) and $u'(t)$ piecewise constant ($n = 0$ degree polynomial).
 It is used mainly as a more robust way to estimate OQ (a time domain parameter) from the amplitude domain and not as a GF model in itself, but we can use it as a starting point for our generalization from parametric to nonparametric models.

 #figure(
   gnuplot(read("./fig/alku2002.gp")),
   placement: top,
   caption: [
-    The triangular pulse model proposed in #cite(<Alku2002>, form: "prose").
+    The triangular pulse model proposed in #pcite(<Alku2002>).
   ],
 ) <fig:alku>